frozenL/frozenL.github.io/about.md

 permalink: /about/
 ---

-a compsci not actively finding a job
+I'm a compsci not actively finding a job

+But passionate about interview preparations